 - 1 What Does a WordPress Developer Do?

-- 2 Becoming a WordPress Developer: Getting Started
+- 2 Become a WordPress Developer: Getting Started

 What Does a WordPress Developer Do?

 A WordPress developer is typically responsible for the back-end or front-end (or both) development of WordPress sites.
-That often includes working within various WordPress themes and plugins.
+That often includes working with various WordPress themes and plugins.
 WordPress developers may be hired to rebuild a website, migrate a website from its existing platform to the WordPress platform, or redesign a website.
-They also have an understanding of aesthetics (understanding element arrangements on the screen, the color and font choices, and so on).
-WordPress developers are also often hired to optimize a website’s SEO.

 Become a Member of the WordPress Developer Community